johnhenry/social-light/README.md

 [Node.js/npm](https://nodejs.org) must be installed on your system

-> [!WARNING]
-> There's a know issues with the latest version of Node.js (v23) and 'better-sqlite3'.
-Please use Node.js v22 (LTS) or lower.

 ## Accounts

 You will need an account on [blue sky](https://bsky.app) and an [OpenAI](https://openai.com) account to use the AI features.